dotnet/docs/docs/standard/assembly/share-with-apps.md

 # How to: Share an assembly with other applications
 Assemblies can be private or shared: by default, most simple programs consist of a private assembly because they are not intended to be used by other applications.

-In order to share an assembly with other applications, it must be placed in the [Global Assembly Cache (GAC)](../../framework/app-domains/gac.md).
+In order to share an assembly with other applications, it must be placed in the [global assembly cache (GAC)](../../framework/app-domains/gac.md).

 To share an assembly: